Erhimuebru/hotels-fashion-assessment/README.md

 1. Clone the repository: `git clone https://github.com/Erhimuebru/hotels-fashion-assessment.git`
 2. Navigate to the project directory: `cd hotels-fashion-assessment`
+3. Run npm i or yarn to install all dependencies
-3. Run npm run dev or yarn from your terminal to get the app started.
+4. Run npm run dev or yarn from your terminal to get the app started.

 ## Public Link